I Run: Copyright and platform removal

 Singer Jorja Smith denied any involvement with the song, leading to speculation that an AI deepfake of her voice was used.

 In October 2025, British singer Jorja Smith publicly denied claims that her vocals had been used on "I Run", which led to speculation that artificial intelligence might have been employed in the production.
 Walker used the hashtag "#jorjasmith" to promote the song on social media.

-Smith's record label The Orchard and the RIAA issued multiple takedown requests due, alleging that the song "misrepresents" another artist and thus violates copyright.
+Smith's record label The Orchard and the RIAA issued multiple takedown requests, alleging that the song "misrepresents" another artist and thus violates copyright.
 Walker and Donaghue later confirmed the use of artificial intelligence, though denied that the vocals were meant to imitate Smith.

 As of 12 November 2025, "I Run" was unavailable on Spotify reportedly due to potential copyright issues.
 When contacted about the removal, Spotify stated that its platform "strictly prohibits artist impersonation".
 On the same day, Andre Benz, CEO of Broke Records, posted an image on Instagram reading "All my homies hate Sony" in response to the song's withdrawal from certain platforms.
 By 18 November, "I Run" was removed from most streaming services, including Apple Music.
 Due to the copyright dispute, Billboard withheld the song from appearing on its US Hot 100 chart.

+In December 2025, Smith's record label FAMM began pursuing royalties and compensation for the song.